 In today's world, devices are becoming fast.
 Hence, controlling layout parameters is now more critical than ever before.
-With the increasing sophistication of modern tools, we are experiencing a rise in the need for precision production.
+With the increasing sophistication of modern tools, we are experiencing a rise in precision production.
 With this rise, an impedance control PCB is now a necessity.
 But why is it necessary to specify PCB controlled impedance for high-level requirements?
 There are plenty of reasons why designers may find this crucial.

-In this article, we explore ten tips on why it is vital to have controlled impedance in PCBs, especially for high-level requirement boards.
+This article explores ten tips on why it is vital to have controlled impedance in PCBs, especially for high-level requirement boards.